This page was last updated on October 7th, 2022

 In this post you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively for the remainder of 2022 and 2023.

-You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them.
-So you can adjust your travel plans and you might want to plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.
+You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them too.
+That way you can adjust your travel plans and you might want to plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.

 Table of content:

 This article contains affiliate links to products and services we love, which we may make a commission from at no cost to you.

 March 23 - May 14, 2023: Flower Season

 From late March until early May, it's flower season in Holland.
 Flower season is one of the most popular times to visit Holland.
 People want to see the Tulips, and I don't blame them.
 The flowers are gorgeous.
 But crowds and prices will also be at their highest.
 Only the month of August would be more expensive.

 Do note that a large part of the exhibition at the Keukenhof is indoors to extent the lifetime of the flowers.
 Expect most flowers to be only in bloom indoors if you visit early, or late in the season.
 If you want to enjoy the flowers outside, in the fields, plan your visit in the final two weeks of April for the best change to see most flowers in bloom.